Birmingham-City-Uni/milestones-ai-24-25-basmah113/README.md

 ## October 2024

 **Week 3: Updating GitHub, Presentation & Preparation for Milestone 1 – W/C 7th October 2024**
 - **Summary:** Focused on organizing the GitHub repository and preparing for Milestone 1.
-Dr. Carlo provided guidance on best examples for GitHub project structure and logbook maintenance.
+Dr.Carlo provided guidance on best examples for GitHub project structure and logbook maintenance.
 I also discussed my Game Idea with Dr.Carlo and he gave me feedback on the further improvements which needs to be completed.
 - **Progress:** Organized the repository, added weekly logs, and created GitHub issues for task tracking.
 Began brainstorming the Dracula boss battle AI mechanics and incorporated feedback from Dr. Carlo.
 - **Reflection:** Felt more confident after structuring the repository.
 Tutor feedback was helpful in refining the game concept and mechanics.
 - **Next Steps:** Implement AI mechanics for the Dracula boss, including bat agent spawning and damage logic.